BAlmeidaS/zettelkasten/Zettelkasten/Depth-first search - DFS.md

 It expands the search in depth till it finds the last one, than it returns for the others not explored

 It expands the search contours as the radius of a circle.
-Therefore, It uses way less memory than [[Breadth-first search]]
+Therefore, It uses way less memory than [[Breadth-first search - BFS]]

 Though is neither complete nor cost optimal ([[Iterative-deepening search]] fixes these):
 - It is not complete because it can end up in cycles.